Charl-AI/lightning-template/README.md

 # lightning-template

+## 04.04.22: This Template has now been archived and will no longer be maintained.
+It has been a useful template, but I now mostly use JAX for my research projects.
+At the time of writing, there are several [other templates](https://github.com/ashleve/lightning-hydra-template) which seem to be very well made for use with Pytorch Lightning.

 </div>

 Template for machine learning projects with [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/), focussed on allowing research projects to get set up quickly.
 The template includes an MNIST example, logging with weights and biases, and a recommended style guide.
 This README serves as a style guide and gives some general advice for getting the most out of this template.